Mulapadu

 Mulapadu is a village in NTR district of the Indian state of Andhra Pradesh.
-It is located in Ibrahimpatnam mandal under Vijayawada revenue division.
+It is located in Vijayawada.

 Transport

-APS RTC runs several City buses from Vijayawada and Ibrahimpatnam.Pallevelugu buses in Jaggayyapeta-Vijayawada, Penuganchiprolu-Vijayawada, Chandarlapadu-Vijayawada routes makes a stopover at Mulapadu.
+APS RTC runs several City buses from Vijayawada and Ibrahimpatnam.Pallevelugu buses in Jaggayyapeta-Vijayawada, Penuganchiprolu-Vijayawada, Chandarlapadu-Vijayawada, Nandigama-Vijayawada routes makes a stopover at Mulapadu.
 NH 65 passes through the Village, which connects Vijayawada and Hyderabad.

 Kondapalli railway station is the nearest train station at a distance of 13 km.

 Vijayawada Airport is located about 45 kilometers away.

 Education

 The village has a primary school and high school for imparting primary education.
 Further, law and international schools were also being planned to be set up at the village.

 Sports

 The ACA-KDCA Cricket Ground at the village has cricket play fields owned by Krishna District Cricket Association under Andhra Cricket Association.